-- All containers and bottles of breast milk must be labeled with a Children's Wisconsin (CW) bar-code breast milk label.
+- All containers and bottles of breast milk must be labeled with a Children's Hospital of Wisconsin (CHW) bar-code breast milk label.
 Write the date and time the milk was pumped on the label.
 Do not write on or cover the bar-code. - Milk brought from a different hospital must be re-labeled with a CHW bar-code breast milk label.
 Write the date and time the milk was pumped. - A new container from the hospital should be used at each time you pump. - Pump into a container that is larger than the amount of milk you pump.
 You can store it in those containers or pour into smaller containers.
 After that, use the size container needed for the amount of milk pumped. - When freezing milk, store milk in 2 to 5 ounce amounts for easier thawing and less waste. - Leave extra room at the top of the container so the frozen milk has room to expand. - Store breast milk on a shelf, not in the door, of the freezer or refrigerator. - Storing breast milk at home is different than in the hospital.
-Ask for the Storage and preparation of breastmilk teaching sheet: #1401. - Freeze within 24 hours of pumping milk if it will not be fed within 96 hours (4 days).
+Ask for the Collection and Storage: At Home (#1401) handout. - Freeze within 24 hours of pumping milk if it will not be fed within 96 hours (4 days).